Grants and Funding

 The Regional Arts Development Fund is a partnership between the Queensland Government and Maranoa Regional Council to support local arts and culture in the Maranoa.

-Applications for Round One of the 2021-22 Regional Arts Development Fund opens Monday, 6 September and closes Friday, 15 October 2021.
+Applications for Round Two of the 2021-22 Regional Arts Development Fund opens Monday, 28 March and closes Friday, 6 May 2022.

 Information, forms and guidelines: